anywhichway/examplify/README.md

 <form><input type="text" value="Hello, World!"></form>

 Prior to handing a string to a Markdown parser, pass it through `examplify`.
-Any code blocks marked as `!html` will be processed and the internals insefted immediately after the code block.
+Any code blocks marked as `!html` will be processed and the internals inserted immediately after the code block.

 ```
 import { examplify } from 'examplify';